Credible takeaways

 Bar study loans don't have the federal protections and benefits that come with federal student loans, such as income-driven repayment and generous deferment and forbearance options.
 “Often, there are fewer options for repayment, and grace periods are short, which raises the possible financial weight should job searches last longer,” says Cynthia Hernandez, managing attorney for Cynthia Hernandez Law, based in Tampa, Florida.

 It's also important to note that bar exam loans can't be included if you apply for loan consolidation or forgiveness for your federal student loans.
-And, “unlike standard student loans, they're hard to refinance,” says Alan Andrews, commercial finance specialist and marketing manager at KIS Finance, specializing in lending solutions and debt management.
+And, “Unlike standard student loans, they're hard to refinance,” says Alan Andrews, commercial finance specialist and marketing manager at KIS Finance, specializing in lending solutions and debt management.

 Who is eligible for bar exam loans?

-Bar exam loans are typically available to those who are close to finishing law school or have recently graduated and who are preparing to take the bar exam.
+Bar exam loans are typically available to those close to finishing law school or who have recently graduated and are preparing to take the bar exam.
 Often, you can apply during your last year of study or within a certain period after graduation, with the exact length of that window varying depending on the specific lender.
 It's typically no later than six to 12 months after graduation.

 Citizenship requirements will vary by lender, with some willing to work with international students if they apply with a cosigner or have a valid U.S. Social Security number.
 In some cases, having an existing account or membership with the lending institution is necessary, though this is not always the case.